Progress in Neurobiology

 Progress in Neurobiology is a monthly peer-reviewed scientific journal covering all aspects of neuroscience, with an emphasis on multidisciplinary approaches.
 It was established in 1973 and is published by Elsevier.
-The editor-in-chief is Sabine Kastner (Princeton Neuroscience Institute, Princeton University).
+The co-editors-in-chief are Jeannie Chin (Baylor College of Medicine) and Laura Colgin (University of Texas at Austin).

 Abstracting and indexing

 The journal is abstracted and indexed in:

 According to the Journal Citation Reports, the journal has a 2017 impact factor of 14.163.